Benson Hill

 Debt Financing in 2014

-Spindrift
+Spindrift Beverage

 Venture Round in 2014

-Singulex, Inc. is an immunodiagnostics and biotechnology company that specializes in single molecule counting (SMC) technology for clinical diagnostics and scientific research.
-The company has developed the Sgx Clarity System, an in vitro diagnostics platform capable of detecting low abundance biomarkers at levels down to femtograms/mL.
-This system assists clinicians in managing cardiovascular health, while also providing heart disease monitoring services and personalized wellness programs for patients.
-Singulex's offerings include ultra-sensitive immunoassay solutions and laboratory testing services that facilitate both reactive and proactive health management, as well as support the discovery of new therapeutics.
-The company serves a diverse clientele, including pharmaceutical research laboratories, clinical research organizations, and academic institutions globally.
-Additionally, Singulex is involved in pilot studies to validate its Erenna BioAssay System, which enhances molecular detection capabilities.
-Founded in 1997 and based in Alameda, California, Singulex has an additional office in Basel, Switzerland, and was previously known as BioProfile Corporation until its name change in 2003.
+Singulex, Inc. is an immunodiagnostics company specializing in single molecule counting (SMC) technology for clinical diagnostics and scientific research.
+The company develops the Sgx Clarity System, an advanced in vitro diagnostics platform that detects low abundance biomarkers with high sensitivity, down to femtograms per milliliter.
+This system supports cardiovascular health management through services aimed at clinicians and personalized wellness programs for patients.
+Singulex offers ultra-sensitive immunoassay solutions and laboratory testing services that enhance patient care by facilitating proactive health management and aiding in the discovery of new therapeutics.
+The company serves a diverse clientele including pharmaceutical research laboratories, clinical research organizations, and academic institutions globally.
+Singulex, originally established as BioProfile Corporation in 1997, rebranded in 2003 and is headquartered in Alameda, California, with an additional office in Basel, Switzerland.

 VENITI is the first medical device company developing a suite of innovative technology and solutions that will provide comprehensive treatment across the venous disease continuum.
 Venous disease refers to all conditions related to or caused by veins that become diseased or abnormal.
 This encompasses a broad set of maladies.
 The venous disease cycle begins when vein walls become weak or damaged, or the valves are stretched or injured, and can no longer prevent reflux (backward flow of blood).
 Once the veins lose their ability to convey blood without reflux, the progressive venous disease cycle has begun.
 This is commonly referred to as chronic venous insufficiency, or CVI.
 The blood will begin to back up into the peripheral veins, causing venous hypertension, potential thrombosis (clotting), and leading to even more damage of the vein walls and valves.
 This in turn leads to more reflux.
 The VENITI team of experts in science, technology and business are currently developing the VENITI VICI VENOUS STENT® System.
 Through this, and other, innovative technology, VENITI will achieve results that sets it apart in addressing the challenges specific to the venous system and venous disease.